• Skip to primary navigation

 Sugared Cranberries Origins

 Sugared Cranberries (клюква в сахаре) are a Russian and Slavic treat enjoyed as far back as the 1800's.
 It's considered a dessert or treat, and can even be bought in stores in Eastern Europe.
-It's so easy to make sugared cranberries at home.
+It's so easy to make these Russian Candied Cranberries at home.

 Ingredients